antonw-88/GICSP/README.md

 # GICSP

 This repo is a self-study guide for the GICSP(Industrial Cyber Security Certification).
+NOTE: This guide is written from the point-of-view of someone with a Linux/InfoSec/Networking background.
+This may affects its relevance for individuals with other backgrounds.

 The motivation for the repo was that I couldn't find a fully comprehensive and we structured self-study guide for the GICSP.
 While a well reputed SANS course exists, it is very expensive.
 Since I find both OT, the intersection of IT/OT, and security interesting, I decided to create a guide myself.
 I've also wanted to give back to the opensource community for a long time, and this feels like a hopefully good way to do so.
 I would like to give special thanks to Manjunath Hiregange, whose Youtube video "How to Prepare for GICSP Certification Without SANS Training" provided a very good initial overview of where to find relevant resources and how to think about the process.
 Usman Shahzad's Linkedin post regarding his self studies, was also very helpful(https://www.linkedin.com/pulse/my-journey-achieving-gicsp-certification-through-usman-das9f).
 I would recommend to give both a look.
 Finally, significant use of ChatGPT was made during the initial phase; to understand the exam itself, identify related critical concepts, and to gather reference material.